 No. Loans to borrowing companies are divided into many segments referred to as Notes.
-Investors purchase Notes for a loan in $1,000 increments, which entitle the investor to a portion of the loan’s principal and interest payments.
+Investors purchase Notes for a loan in $1,000 increments (minimum 25 notes, as Management’s discretion), which entitle the investor to a portion of the loan’s principal and interest payments.
 Borrowing companies make interest and principal payments to CrowdOut, and CrowdOut then pays investors according to the terms of the Note.

 - When I purchase Notes to invest in a loan, is it a private offering?

 Yes.
-We rely upon Rule 506(c) of Regulation D to issue Notes.
+We rely upon Rule 506(b) of Regulation D to issue Notes.

 - When my company received an investment from CrowdOut, do I have to work with individual investors?

 No. Your company will work directly with CrowdOut.
-CrowdOut’s investors purchase Borrower Dependent Payment Notes (Notes) directly from CrowdOut.
+CrowdOut’s investors purchase Borrower Payment Dependent Notes (BPDN) directly from CrowdOut.
 Borrowing companies make interest and principal payments to CrowdOut, and CrowdOut then pays investors according to the terms of their Note.

 - What will the interest rate be for my company’s loan?

 Loans have different interest rates based upon a variety of factors, including the length of your loan and the loan rating.
 Interest rates and all other loan terms are specified in the Underwriting Committee’s term sheet.
 Contact us for more information.

 - How much does it cost to raise funds?